Working from home with children? I’ve figured out a few things.

 While I use my tools of the trade, an iPhone and a computer, Cara can sit beside me and color.
 I can arrange my social media as she draws on the driveway with chalk.
 And, most importantly, I can put it all down if she really needs me.

 These ideas may seem like a no-brainer to some readers, but my first days (months, really) working from home were bumpy and unaccomplished.
-I needed to rethink my approach.
-I needed to accept that my situation (like children!) would frequently change.
+I needed to rethink my approach and to accept that my situation (like children!) would frequently change.
 I needed to stop beating myself up over bad days.
 When I mentally changed my perspective?
 I accomplished more.

 Teachers work from home: teacher bloggers, classroom teachers, curriculum developers.